-Storage Area Flash (SAF) is enabled by clearing the $\overline{\text{SAFEN}}$ bit of the Configuration Word in Register 5-4.
+Storage Area Flash (SAF) is enabled by clearing the SAFEN bit of the Configuration Word in Register 5-4.
 If enabled, the SAF block is placed at the end of memory and spans 128 words.
 If the Storage Area Flash (SAF) is enabled, the SAF area is not available for program execution.
+The 128 words of the SAF quality as High Endurance Flash (HEF) memory.